g-merrill/making-a-flask-react-app-from-scratch/README.md

 $ cd react-frontend/
 $ npm i semantic-ui-react semantic-ui-css
 ```
-66) In index.js, add this import to the rest of the imports:
+66) In index.js, add this import to the rest of the imports :
 ```
 import 'semantic-ui-css/semantic.min.css';
 ```
-67) In package.json, add the proxy as so:
+67) In package.json, add the proxy as so :
 ```
 …
   },